6x9 - The Guardian's first Virtual Reality experience

-The initial phase of the project was determining which subject would best be suited for a VR experience.
-The Guardian had been covering the long-term effects solitary confinement had on inmates, so it was decided that this would be the focus of the experience, placing viewers in the shoes of a prisoner trapped within a cell.
+The project began with selecting a suitable subject for a VR experience.
+The Guardian had extensively covered the long-term effects of solitary confinement on inmates.
+This subject was chosen for the VR experience, aiming to place viewers in the perspective of a prisoner confined in a cell.

 I chose to use Unity as the 3D engine since it supported Google Cardboard and was optimized for mobile exports.
 Unity is also very popular in the game industry, which meant we had greater access to external resources.

 Before reaching out to an external developer, I created an internal prototype using Unity.
 This gave us the opportunity to learn about the asset pipeline and explore the possibilities the Unity engine provided.

 For the final production, we partnered with The Mill, a renowned creative agency.
 Together, we crafted a fully interactive 3D experience that leveraged the potential of Google Cardboard while staying true to The Guardian's journalistic storytelling.
 The final VR app launched for iPhones, Android devices, and even included a special edition Google Cardboard in the print newspaper, inviting readers to literally step into the story.

 But the impact of "6x9" wasn't confined to the virtual realm.
 Recognizing the limitations of VR accessibility, we also created a 360-degree panorama video of the experience, making it accessible to a wider audience on YouTube.

 It premiered at both Sundance and Tribeca film festivals, garnering critical acclaim with its immersive storytelling.
 Even Robert De Niro, an early adopter, discussed the experience on "The Tonight Show with Jimmy Fallon," bringing its message to millions.